 Even though not considered native to Texas, figs have a long history as one of our earliest plantings when settlers brought them to the Lone Star State.
 Varieties of figs that do well in Texas are Brown turkey, Texas everbearing, Black mission, Alma, Celeste, Kadota, and Blue giant.
 Figs love hot dry climates so do well in many areas of Texas and a select few are also cold-hardy.

 Wild fruits are used to make wines, dried fruits, jellies, jams, pie filling, juice, fruit salsa, fruit relish, and other condiments.
 You can use them in puddings, sorbets, marmalades, preserves, and even cookies, as well as cakes.
 Dewberry is one of my personal favorites for delicious pies and they are abundant from April through May.
 Look for them along fence lines as they are a vining berry.
-They do have prickly thorns so lift with a utensil and pick carefully.
+They do have prickly thorns so lift them with a utensil and pick carefully.

 Use fruits from wild plants with caution as some varieties of fruit-bearing plants can be poisonous.
 For xeriscapes, we recommend buying them from reputable garden and nursery stores.
 Know before you grow is always a word of caution when using wild vegetation.